LafayetteCollegeLibraries/webvtt-cli/README.md

 This tool is meant to assist Lafayette College's Digital Scholarship Services (DSS) with video captions.
 It will take captions that have been written in a CSV and write them to a VTT file that can be used with a video.

 ## Building from source
 This tool was built with VS Code.
 The build task is outlined in [tasks.json](.vscode/tasks.json).
-To build from source, open the repo's directory in VS Code.
-Open main.cpp from the sidebar.
-Once it is open, navigate to "Terminal" &rarr; "Run Build Task..."
-The executable should be outputted in the same folder as the repo.
+To build from source, open the repo's directory and enter "make" in the command line.
+The executable should be located in the "bin" folder.

 ## Running the tool
 To run this tool, enter the following into the command line: